-Under the HMDA Rule, effective January 1, 2018, a for-profit mortgage-lending institution (other than a bank, savings association, or credit union) is a Nondepository Financial Institution, a Financial Institution, and subject to Regulation C if it meets BOTH of the following:
+Under the HMDA Rule, effective January 1, 2018, a for-profit mortgage-lending institution (other than a bank, savings association, or credit union) is a Nondepository Financial Institution, a Financial Institution, and subject to Regulation C if it meets BOTH2 of the following:

 - 1. Location Test.
 The mortgage-lending institution had a home or Branch Office in an MSA on the preceding December 31.
 The phrase "preceding December 31" refers to the December 31 immediately preceding the current calendar year.
 For example, in 2018, the preceding December 31 is December 31, 2017.
 12 CFR 1003.2(g)(2)(i). - For purposes of this location test, a Branch Office of a for-profit mortgage-lending institution is: (a) any one of the institution's offices (b) at which the institution takes from the public Applications for Covered Loans.
 A mortgage-lending institution is also deemed to have a Branch Office in an MSA if, in the preceding calendar year, it received Applications for, originated, or purchased five or more Covered Loans related to property located in that MSA.
 12 CFR 1003.2(c)(2).
 For more information on Applications and Covered Loans, see Section 4. - 2.
 Loan-Volume Thresholds.
 The mortgage-lending institution meets or exceeds either the Closed-End Mortgage Loan loan-volume threshold or the Open-End Line of Credit loan-volume threshold in each of the two preceding calendar years.
-Effective January 1, 2018, through June 30, 2020, the loan-volume threshold for Closed-End Mortgage Loans is 25 Closed-End Mortgage Loans, and effective July 1, 2020, the loan-volume threshold for Closed-End Mortgage Loans is 100 Closed-End Mortgage Loans.
-Effective January 1, 2018 through December 31, 2021, the loan-volume threshold for Open-End Lines of Credit is 500 Open-End Lines of Credit, and effective January 1, 2022, the loan-volume threshold for Open-End Lines of Credit is 200 Open-End Lines of Credit.
+Effective January 1, 2018, the loan-volume threshold for Closed-End Mortgage Loans is 25 Closed-End Mortgage Loans.
+Effective January 1, 2018 through December 31, 2021, the loan-volume threshold for Open-End Lines of Credit was 500 Open-End Lines of Credit, and effective January 1, 2022, the loan-volume threshold for Open-End Lines of Credit is 200 Open-End Lines of Credit.